-- (1) A petroleum producer to whom section 590 applies must keep the records necessary to enable the petroleum royalty payable by the person to be ascertained. - Maximum penalty-100 penalty units. - (2) For subsection (1), the Minister may, by written notice given to a petroleum producer, require the producer to keep a particular record stated in the notice. - (3) The producer must not fail, without reasonable excuse, to comply with the notice. - Maximum penalty-100 penalty units.
+(1) A petroleum producer to whom section 590 applies must keep the records necessary to enable the petroleum royalty payable by the person to be ascertained.

+- (2) For subsection (1), the Minister may, by written notice given to a petroleum producer, require the producer to keep a particular record stated in the notice. - (3) The producer must not fail, without reasonable excuse, to comply with the notice.